cockroachdb/docs/v22.1/use-cloud-storage-for-bulk-operations.md

 While Cockroach Labs supports configuring an AWS storage class, we only test against S3 Standard.
 We recommend implementing your own testing with other storage classes.

+{{site.data.alerts.callout_info}}
-For example, [incremental backups](take-full-and-incremental-backups.html#incremental-backups) are **not** compatible with the S3 Glacier Flexible Retrieval or Glacier Deep Archive storage classes.
-Incremental backups require ad-hoc reading of previous backups.
-The Glacier Flexible Retrieval or Glacier Deep Archive storage classes do not allow immediate access to S3 objects without first restoring the objects.
+[Incremental backups](take-full-and-incremental-backups.html#incremental-backups) are **not** compatible with the S3 Glacier Flexible Retrieval or Glacier Deep Archive storage classes.
+Incremental backups require ad-hoc reading of previous backups, which is not possible with the Glacier Flexible Retrieval or Glacier Deep Archive storage classes as they do not allow immediate access to S3 objects without first restoring the objects.
 See Amazon's documentation on [Restoring an archived object](https://docs.aws.amazon.com/AmazonS3/latest/userguide/restoring-objects.html) for more detail.
+{{site.data.alerts.end}}

 This table lists the valid CockroachDB parameters that map to an S3 storage class: